The Beano: Move to full colour (1988–present)

 The Beano began to advertise outside of DC Thomson's products in 1988 in order to keep both it and The Dandy "pocket money" cheap, beginning with issue 2407.
 Issue 2674 in 1993 was the first issue to feature every page in colour.

 A notable revamp was the 50th birthday issue, which had an abnormally larger page count with more coloured sections and printed on wider sheets.
 A decade later, issues gained eight extra pages with computer-based art.
 In the 21st century, there were seven changes within a five-year span: logo updates, fonts assigned for certain design roles, (Note: New headline fonts were introduced (CCZoinks), circa 2007; the balloon font was also changed to Cloudsplitter by Blambot.) and the magazine started using glossy paper.
+The comic reached 3000 issues in January 2000.

-From issue 3442 in 2008 (and as of 2020), the day the comic was released was changed to Wednesday.
+From issue 3442 in 2008 (and as of 2026), the day the comic was released was changed to Wednesday.

 Outside of the magazine, Beanos brand expanded into a multimedia franchise.
 Theme park tie-ins, a website, spin-off magazines, and animated television programmes starring the popular comic characters (several for Dennis the Menace) became common, keeping The Beano in popular culture.
 The turn of the millennium began a sales decline and led to friendly rival The Dandy being discontinued in 2012.
 Eventually, The Beano recovered after the creation of its magazine subscription service, which also shipped internationally.

+In June 2016, DC Thomson launched Beano Studios as a subsidiary company in order to expand the franchise.
+Following the launch of Beano Studios, the name of the weekly comic itself changed to merely Beano; issue 3854 introduced a new logo that dropped "The" from the title shown on the cover.
+The Beano and Beano are now used interchangeably by Beano Studios to refer to the comic.
+As of 2026, two pieces of Beano spin-off media have been produced and released by Beano Studios; an animated television series Dennis & Gnasher: Unleashed!, which aired on CBBC from 2017 to 2021, and a short film loosely based on the character Calamity James that aired on BBC Three in 2023.
+In 2021, Fox Entertainment reached a deal with Beano Studios to produce a Bananaman show.

+In 2018, The Beano officially became the longest-running weekly comic magazine in the world, and marked its 4000th issue the following year.